×

 What is a typical expat home or apartment like in Daegu?

 "A typical expat home or apartment in Daegu, is usually a modern, high-rise apartment building located in the city center.
 These apartments are often fully furnished, featuring a combination of Western and Korean styles.
 The living room is usually spacious with a flat-screen TV, a comfortable sofa, and a dining area.
 The kitchen is typically equipped with modern appliances such as a refrigerator, a stove, and a microwave.
 Bedrooms in these apartments are usually cozy with a comfortable bed, a wardrobe, and sometimes a study desk.
 The bathrooms are typically clean and modern, often equipped with a shower and a bathtub.
 Some apartments may also have a small balcony with a view of the city.
 In terms of amenities, many apartment buildings in Daegu offer facilities such as a gym, a swimming pool, and a parking lot.
 Some may also have a convenience store and a laundry room on the ground floor.
 The buildings are usually secured with a 24-hour security system and require a key card for access.
 The location of these apartments is often convenient, close to public transportation, shopping centers, restaurants, and parks.
 Despite being in the city center, the neighborhoods are usually quiet and safe.
 In terms of cost, the rent for these apartments can vary depending on the size, location, and amenities.
-However, most expats find the cost of living in Daegu to be affordable compared to other major cities in Korea," explained one expat living in Daegu, Korea.
+However, most expats find the cost of living in Daegu to be affordable compared to other major cities in Korea," commented one expat who made the move to Daegu.

 What is the average cost of housing in Daegu?